-Other members of the examination team, when possible, will have appropriate experience; cross-training personnel is an acceptable exception.

 Provisional Pass:

-When staff with specific qualifications is not available, other qualifications are acceptable so long as the department is compliant with checklist item 4b. (development program).
+When an EIC with specific qualifications is not available, other qualifications are acceptable so long as the department is compliant with checklist item 4b. (development program).

+d.
 Does the department recognize licenses and other highly technical credentials of professionals and experts such as attorneys, actuaries, cybersecurity experts, certified public accountants, IT experts and other professionals and specialists as qualified to perform certain market regulation activities?

 Unqualified Pass: